Actions

 Shane gestured toward the expanse of their living room floor.
 “You’re on probation.
 Consider this your community service.”

 A furious blush crawled up Shane’s neck and onto his cheeks instantly.
-“Do not,” he said, pointing a finger, “try to flirt your way out of this.”
+“Do not try to flirt your way out of this.”

 “I’m not!”
-Ilya protested, pushing the vacuum forward in a lazy, crooked line.
-He looked serenely pleased with himself.
+Ilya protested, pushing the vacuum forward in a crooked line.
 “I am flirting my way through it.”

 Shane turned sharply away, pretending with great focus to inspect the already-spotless granite countertop.